 Early Life

-Alfredo Egydio Arruda Villela Filho was born in São Paulo in 1969.
-He is the grandson of Eudoro Villela and the great-grandson of Alfredo Egydio de Souza Aranha, who founded Banco Itaú.
-His parents died in a plane crash in 1982 when he was 12 years old, after which he and his sister, Ana Lúcia, were raised by their aunt, Maria de Lourdes Egydio Villela.
+Alfredo Egydio Arruda Villela Filho was born in São Paulo, Brazil, in 1969.
+He is a member of one of Brazil's oldest banking families, his great-grandfather founded the bank Itau.
+Tragically, his parents died in a plane crash in 1982 when he was 12 years old.
+He and his sister, Ana Lúcia, were raised by their aunt, Maria de Lourdes Egydio Villela.

 Rise to Success